CRI-iAtlas/iatlas-data/README.md

 # iAtlas-Data

+THIS REPO HAS BEEN MOVED TO GITLAB [https://gitlab.com/cri-iatlas/iatlas-data.git](https://gitlab.com/cri-iatlas/iatlas-data.git).

+GitLab has removed the ability to pull from external (Github) repos for deployment.
+This repo has been moved to GitLab to mitigate this issue.

 The iAtlas app is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
 The app is hosted on shinyapps.io at [https://isb-cgc.shinyapps.io/shiny-iatlas/](https://isb-cgc.shinyapps.io/shiny-iatlas/) and can also be accessed via the main CRI iAtlas page at [http://www.cri-iatlas.org/](http://www.cri-iatlas.org/).

 This repository contains the source data for building the database iAtlas uses.
 The code in this repository consumes the source data, partially-verifies it and builds the database.